polycyber/ressources/docs/general/htb.md

 # Hack the Box

+Methodology for solving boxes on Hack the Box.

 ## Initial Recon
 * Scan the ports with nmap
 * Use either telnet or netcat to grab the banners of ports